 The alarm itself beams a sunrise effect light onto the sleeping person and a focused sound to top that off.
 It even looks for the user it has to wake up and targets them rather than waking both parties.
-We’ve seen alarm clocks that use special light before however this one uses a parametric speaker which works like a directed laser beam of sound rather than a normal speaker so that it doesn’t disturb others.
+We’ve seen alarm clocks that use special light before however, this one uses a parametric speaker that works like a directed laser beam of sound rather than a normal speaker so that it doesn’t disturb others.

-‘Wake’ looks for you in the bed so if you’ve left early it won’t try and wake your partner up and, by knowing you’re in bed, it also works in the case of oversleeping – never again will you accidently sleep through your alarm.
-Privacy is important so they don’t use cameras and they don’t use sensors in your bed or on your body; ‘Wake’s’ sensor only sees a temperature graph and – even when you are close together – it is capable of detecting individuals.
+‘Wake' looks for you in the bed so if you've left early it won’t try and wake your partner up and, by knowing you’re in bed, it also works in the case of oversleeping – never again will you accidentally sleep through your alarm.
+Privacy is important so they don’t use cameras and they don’t use sensors in your bed or on your body; ‘Wake’s' sensor only sees a temperature graph and – even when you are close together – it is capable of detecting individuals.